 - Assist with production of TV and video shoots

-Knowing When to Say Yes and Say No
+Knowing When to Say Yes or No

 You have a client to satisfy, and will often be caught between the two worlds.
 If you work for an ad agency that values great work above billings, you will be fine.
 If you work for an agency concerned only with the bottom line, expect to get your head bitten off regularly by the frustrated creatives who see their work limping back to the agency as a shadow of its former self.